TypedAPIs/contributing-guide/README.md

 ### Glossary

 Some APIs use terms over and over again that mean a specific term but are not specialized enough for their own type, such as a special type of string.
 One example includes snowflakes from the Discord API, and while these are integers they also have some specialized meaning.
 These types should be defined in the `glossary.rst` file.
+For attributes, they should all link back to the glossary entry.

+### Other Endpoints

+If there are other notable endpoints that do not get documentation since they can only be used by privilieged users, they can be noted in the `